 The Florida Transportation Disadvantaged Program provides access to employment, health care, education and other life-sustaining activities for residents in the region who are elderly, disabled and/or low-income.
-In 2012, the Transportation Disadvantaged Program coordinated over 791,000 trips in the north central Florida region.
+In 2013, the Transportation Disadvantaged Program coordinated over 322,000 trips in the north central Florida region.
 Approximately, 57 percent of these trips were provided for medical purposes.
+The Community Transportation Coordinators in the region provided trips for individuals who have no other means of transportation and are unable to purchase transportation.